publicissapient-france/hello-grpc/article/article.md

 # What is gRPC?

 I'm an Android developer on a daily basis.
-I first came across this page among other Android documentations: [Build client-server applications with gRPC](https://developer.android.com/guide/topics/connectivity/grpc), gRPC was not completely alien to me since my coworkers had been discussing it enthusiastically for a while.
+I first came across this page among other Android documentations: [Build client-server applications with gRPC](https://developer.android.com/guide/topics/connectivity/grpc) and gRPC was not completely alien to me since my coworkers had been discussing it enthusiastically for a while.

 gRPC is a new take on an old approach known as RPC ([Remote Procedure Call](https://en.wikipedia.org/wiki/Remote_procedure_call)), a form of inter-process communication essentially used for client-server interactions.
 The client can request to execute a procedure on the server as if it were a normal local procedure call thanks to the stub generated for both client and server.

 The typical sequence of the RPC events runs like this:

 - The client calls the client stub with parameters provided in the normal way
-- The client stub then builts a message (marshalling) with the parameters and makes a system call to send the message to the server
+- The client stub then builds a message (marshalling) with the parameters and makes a system call to send the message to the server
 - The message is sent to the server by the client's local operating system
 - The server's local operating system passes the incoming message to the server stub
 - The server stub unpacks the parameters from the message (unmarshalling)
 - At the end the server stub calls the server procedure with the parameters

-Base on the same principle, [gRPC](https://grpc.io/) is an open-source RPC framework initially developed by Google and currently a [Cloud Native Computing Foundation](https://www.cncf.io/) incubating project.
+Based on the same principle, [gRPC](https://grpc.io/) is an open-source RPC framework initially developed by Google and currently a [Cloud Native Computing Foundation](https://www.cncf.io/) incubating project.
 By default, gRPC uses HTTP/2 for transport and [Protocol Buffers](https://developers.google.com/protocol-buffers) as both its Interface Definition Language (IDL) and as its underlying message interchange format.

 ![gRPC-archi](gRPC-archi.png)

 # REST v.s. gRPC

-To grasp why gRPC is a fundemantally different approach to build web services.
+To grasp why gRPC is a fundamentally different approach to build web services.
 Let's do a [side-by-side comparison](https://speakerdeck.com/thesandlord/grpc-vs-rest-api-strat-2016) between REST and gRPC.

 REST is basically JSON over HTTP 1.1 and gRPC is basically Protobuf over HTTP/2 with POST and choosing gRPC for a new project is still pretty experimental at the time of writing.